takagi/cl-cuda/README.markdown

 ## API

-Here explain some API commonly used.
+Here explain some APIs commonly used.

 ### [Macro] with-cuda